Best Camera for Product Photography

 From here, core function buttons and dials are easily accessible via the thumb, index and middle fingers while still maintaining a firm grip on the camera.
 This leaves your left hand free to support your lens, the base of the camera or to access further control dials and function buttons.

 It must be said that compared to a lot of high-end cameras, the Nikon D850 has a lot of buttons and access port covers that protrude noticeably from the body.
 This gives the camera a strange lumpy appearance as though parts had been tacked on post-manufacture.

 Despite the Nikon D850 appearing to be a much bigger camera than the Sony, it is, in fact, lighter at only 539g (1.18 lb) compared to the Sony’s 665 g (1lb 7.5oz).
 Not a huge difference, but once you start adding pro-level lenses every gram or ounce counts towards usability and comfort.

-Nikon have been in the photography game since 1948 and, as a result, have decades of experience in the design and manufacture of camera bodies and a wide range of lenses.
+Nikon has been in the photography game since 1948 and, as a result, has decades of experience in the design and manufacture of camera bodies and a wide range of lenses.

-In terms of full-frame lenses, Nikon have an incredible array of prime, zoom and specialty lenses available.
+In terms of full-frame lenses, Nikon has an incredible array of prime, zoom and specialty lenses available.